datatrail-jhu/01_chromebookintro/manuscript/05_filestorage.md

 a) It's not saved.
 There is no local storage on the Chromebook.
 b) Gmail
 c) Google Drive
-D) Downloads folder in 'Files' on the Chromebook
+D) Downloads folder inthe 'Files' on the Chromebook

 ?
 When you run out of space on your Chromebook, what can you do to free up space?